 - a.
-What are the equations of these lines? - b.
+What are the equations of these lines?
+Sample answer. y = 1/3 and y = 2/3. - b.
 What behaviour are the success fractions for the 'stay' and 'switch' strategy showing with respect to these two lines, for any of the sets of 100 trials?
 What is the significance of this behaviour?